gbeitakiser/unit-4-game/README.md

 -Functions-

+-Function that loads jQuery after HTML loads
--Function that starts the game
+    -Function that starts the game.
+Sets everything to zero and initializes two below functions to get new random numbers.
+        -Function that comes up with a random number between 19-120 and inputs that as the computer guess and runs upon game start
+        -Function that spits out four random and unique nubmers between 1-12 to use as a value for each of the four crystals and runs upon game start
--Function that takes in clicks.
-Can I use one of these or should I make multiple versions so that I can -Function that comes up with a random number within a certain range and inputs that as the computer guess -Function that spits out four random and unique nubmers within a certain range to use as a value for each of the four crystals
+-Function that takes in clicks and initiates chain of activity.
+Can I use only one of these functions or should I make multiple versions so that I can assign to a certain crystal?

--
+-If/Else Statements-

+-If Crystal clicked, add score corresponding to that crystal to player score.
+-If player score === computer guess, alert ("You Win!"), add 1 to wins, initialize startGame function -If player score > computer guess, alert ("You Lose!"), add 1 to losses, initialize startGame function